Guaranteed Matrix Completion via Non-convex Factorization: Main Results

-To prove Theorem \ref{major theorem}, we only need to prove two lemmas which describe the properties of the problem formulation (P1) and the properties of the algorithms respectively.
+To prove Theorem \ref{major theorem}, we only need to prove two lemmas which describe the local geometry of the regularized objective in (P1) and the properties of the algorithms respectively.
 Roughly speaking, the first lemma shows that any stationary point of (P1) in a certain region is globally optimal, and the second lemma shows that each of Algorithms 1-4 converges to stationary points in that region.
 This region can be viewed as an ``incoherent neighborhood'' of $M$, and can be formally defined as $K_1 \cap K_2 \cap K(\delta)$, where $K_1, K_2$ are defined as

 and $K(\delta)$ is defined as